saudakbar484/Palm-vein-Final/README.md

-# Magic Vein Plus Web Application
+# Palm Vein Recgnition Web Application

 This project scaffolds a full-stack web application for the Magic Vein Plus SDK using Node.js + Express + WebSocket and a React + Vite frontend.